thecajuns.com

 Named in honor of Admiral Louis Alexandre de Bourbon, the Count of Toulouse who was the dominant member of the Council of Marine which performed the function of secretary or minister of the navy and of colonies from 1715 to 1718.
 He was the legitimized son of King Louis XIV and Madame de Montespan.
 Toulouse was one of the known provinces in southern France.

-The fort was referred to as Fort or Post des Alibamons or simply as aux Alibamons.
+The fort was established to defend French Louisiana against the incursions of Georgians and Carolinians and their Indian allies.
+It was referred to as Fort or Post des Alibamons or simply as aux Alibamons.
 It was later named Fort Jackson in honor of President Andrew Jackson.

 Galveztown [Villa de Galvez]

-Old Spanish town at junction of Amite River and Bayou Manchac.
-Settled by Anglo-Americans, 1776-78, seeking Spanish refuge from American Revolution, and by Canary Islanders (Islenos).
+Old Spanish town on the south side of the junction of Amite River and Bayou Manchac [aka Iberville River].
+Settled by Anglo-Americans, 1776-78, seeking Spanish refuge during the American Revolution, and by Canary Islanders (Islenos).
 Named for Spanish Governor Bernardo de Galvez.
-Town was abandoned by 1810

 n/a

-Note: The current town of Galvez is not at the same location as Galveztown
+Note: The current community of Galvez is not at the same location as Galveztown.
+It is to the west of the original Galveztown

 First German Coast St. Charles Parish